BlueContext/Domus/content/recipes/starters/crab-fat-caramel-wings.md

   main:
     parent: starters
 title: Crab Fat Caramel Wings
+serves: Serves 4
+summary: "These wings, a famous creation of San Antonio chef Quealy Watson that was featured in Bon Appetit magazine in September 2014, are as good-tasting as they are weird-sounding.
+Enjoying them in their native setting — with a craft cocktail at Hot Joy in Southtown — is perhaps ideal, but they’re easy enough to make at home. "
 categories:
 - Hors d'oeuvres
 - Crab
 ---
-*Serves 4*

-## Introduction
-These wings, a famous creation of San Antonio chef Quealy Watson that was featured in Bon Appetit magazine in September 2014, are as good-tasting as they are weird-sounding.
-Enjoying them in their native setting — with a craft cocktail at Hot Joy in Southtown — is perhaps ideal, but they’re easy enough to make at home.
 You might have a hard time shopping for the “magic” ingredient, but it’s easy to get online.
 One word of warning: when you make this sauce, it will smell terrible and you’ll wonder what the hell you’re doing.
 I promise, the final product is just unbelievably good.

-## Ingredients
+### Ingredients

 <div class="ingredient-list">